Join Our Group Treks

 Why Is the Manaslu Circuit a Restricted Area?

 The Manaslu Conservation Area borders Tibet, and the Nepalese government has designated it a restricted zone for a combination of ecological, security, and cultural preservation reasons.
-The area is home to the Nubri and Tsum ethnic communities whose traditional way of life authorities have worked to protect from unregulated tourist traffic.
+The area is home to the Nubri and Tsum ethnic communities whose traditional way of life authorities have worked to protect from unregulated tourist traffic — and the mountain itself carries a rich and fascinating history worth exploring before you arrive, from its first ascent to its spiritual significance in fascinating Manaslu facts.

 Unlike the Annapurna or Langtang circuits — where a TIMS card and conservation area permit suffice and you may technically trek without a licensed guide — the Manaslu region operates under stricter rules.
 This distinction catches many experienced trekkers off guard, particularly those who have trekked freely elsewhere in Nepal.